SejakeThabi/Smart-College/README.md

 # Smart-College

+Team name: The neeks

-Team name: The neeksTeam members: Nthabiseng Sejake, Sfiso SingwaneAbout the App: The app is designed to help students or people who wants to study further to be able to check the accredited Varsities.
+Team members: Nthabiseng Sejake, Sfiso Singwane

+About the App: The app is designed to help students or people who wants to study further to be able to check the accredited Varsities.